jamesmeneghello/pynab/README.md

     SetEnvIf X-Forwarded-Protocol https HTTPS=1

+To start and stop nginx/uwsgi, follow OS service directions.
+For Ubuntu, this looks like this:

+    > sudo service nginx start/stop/restart
+    > sudo service uwsgi start/stop/restart

+If any service fails to start, you can view the logs in /var/log/[nginx, uwsgi].

 ### Using the miscellaneous scripts ###

 Categorise all uncategorised releases - this runs automatically after import.